Associate Degree Registered Nursing (RN) Program Information

 Cuesta College is a member of the Western Association of Schools and Colleges and is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC).
 The Cuesta College Associate Degree Nursing program is approved by the California Board of Registered Nurses (BRN).
 All courses and curricula are approved by the Board of Governors of the California Community Colleges.

-For questions regarding program eligibility, prerequisites, course evaluations, and academic planning, request an appointment with Danny Lynch, the Nursing Program Counselor.
+For questions regarding program eligibility, prerequisites, course evaluations, and academic planning, request an appointment with Carol Hurd or Cindy Stever, Nursing Program Counselors.